 God desires for us to pray for one another.
-1 Timothy 2:2 instructs us to pray for those in authority such as leadership in our country and influencers of global issues.
+1 Timothy 2:2 instructs us to pray for those in authority.
 You may feel led to pray for your children and future generations.
-Or, perhaps you pass someone on the street and the Lord brings the thought to our mind to pray for them.
+Or, perhaps you pass someone on the street and the Lord prompts you to pray for them.

-It can be challenging to pray for those you don’t know.
-Paul had never met the Colossians, but he heard about them, and he prayed diligently for them.
-“So ever since we first heard about you we have kept on praying and asking God to help you understand what he wants you to do; asking him to make you wise about spiritual things; and asking that the way you live will always please the Lord and honor him, so that you will always be doing good, kind things for others, while all the time you are learning to know God better and better” (Colossians 1:9-10 TLB).
+“So ever since we first heard about you we have kept on praying and asking God to help you understand what he wants you to do; asking him to make you wise about spiritual things; and asking that the way you live will always please the Lord and honor him, so that you will always be doing good, kind things for others, while all the time you are learning to know God better and better.”

 Paul’s prayer for the Colossians serves as a great example for us to follow when praying for those we do not know, especially the Bibleless.